 They are rich in their innovative winemaking ways, including their approach to sustainable barrels.
-We loved learning about the eco-friendly process they are adopting, such as the ceramic eggs, which are much more friendly to the environment than the oak wooden barrels, as they can only be used four times.
+We loved learning about the eco-friendly process they are adopting, such as the ceramic eggs, which are much more environmentally friendly than the oak wooden barrels, as they can only be used four times.

-It was a private tour with another couple from Brazil, who we fast became friends with over the tasting.
-Here in Argentina, a tasting is basically a full glass, so you really get to enjoy the wines, and at 15% alcohol, you can definitely feel it too.
+It was a private tour with another couple from Brazil, with whom we quickly became friends over the tasting.
+Here in Argentina, a tasting is basically a full glass, so you really enjoy the wines, and at 15% alcohol, you can feel it, too.

-The wineries here are beautiful; most are set up for slow lunches and relaxing afternoons in the sun overlooking the vineyards, so an ideal destination for Wayne & Sal!
+The wineries here are beautiful; most are set up for slow lunches and relaxing afternoons in the sun overlooking the vineyards, so it is an ideal destination for Wayne & Sal!

-After about eight glasses, we were definitely ready for lunch.
+After about eight glasses, we were ready for lunch.
 Bodega Andeluna, our third winery, was in a beautiful setting.
-A table was waiting for us; we finally relaxed for the afternoon, enjoying divine gourmet food and more delicious wines!
+A table awaited us; we finally relaxed for the afternoon, enjoying divine gourmet food and more delicious wines!
 Argentine wines are consistently very, very good!